foxlee25/lolinfiwebsite/README.md

 *Note, since our database will grow over time so in order to sync up all the data across different repo, everytime before you commit the code do a sudo mongodump --out backup/ in the server directory, that will package our database data into bson files, same goes for pull the data, so everytime new changes comming in might have updated version of the database, so do mongorestore backup/ this will restore all the bson files into the database.

+You can access the mongodb shell by open another terminal and type in: /usr/local/Cellar/mongodb/3.2.3/bin/mongo show dbs will show the database table, swtich <db name> change to particular db, show collections will show the collections inside the db

 To start up run node app.js in server directory, and the access page is at localhost:8080/LolInfi

 The client side is using bower package management system, and server side is using npm package management.